McAfee ePolicy Orchestrator vs Microsoft Sentinel comparison

 Find out what your peers are saying about McAfee ePolicy Orchestrator vs. Microsoft Sentinel and other solutions.
 Updated: March 2024.

-McAfee ePolicy Orchestrator is ranked 9th in Security Orchestration Automation and Response (SOAR) with 38 reviews while Microsoft Sentinel is ranked 1st in Security Orchestration Automation and Response (SOAR) with 85 reviews.
+McAfee ePolicy Orchestrator is ranked 9th in Security Orchestration Automation and Response (SOAR) with 39 reviews while Microsoft Sentinel is ranked 1st in Security Orchestration Automation and Response (SOAR) with 85 reviews.
 McAfee ePolicy Orchestrator is rated 8.0, while Microsoft Sentinel is rated 8.2.
 The top reviewer of McAfee ePolicy Orchestrator writes "Useful agent communication, reliable, but lacking support for microservices".
 On the other hand, the top reviewer of Microsoft Sentinel writes "Gives a comprehensive and holistic view of the ecosystem and improves visibility and the ability to respond".
-McAfee ePolicy Orchestrator is most compared with Splunk SOAR, Symantec Data Loss Prevention, Zscaler DLP, Forcepoint Data Loss Prevention and Elastic Security, whereas Microsoft Sentinel is most compared with AWS Security Hub, IBM Security QRadar, Microsoft Defender for Cloud, Splunk Enterprise Security and Elastic Security.
+McAfee ePolicy Orchestrator is most compared with Splunk SOAR, Symantec Data Loss Prevention, Zscaler DLP, Forcepoint Data Loss Prevention and Trend Micro Integrated Data Loss Prevention, whereas Microsoft Sentinel is most compared with AWS Security Hub, IBM Security QRadar, Splunk Enterprise Security, Microsoft Defender for Cloud and Elastic Security.
 See our McAfee ePolicy Orchestrator vs. Microsoft Sentinel report.

 See our list of best Security Orchestration Automation and Response (SOAR) vendors.